 This compact plastic children’s kitchen from Step2 features electronic stove top that gives out realistic burner lights and cooking sounds.

-As compact as the Espresso Bar Kids kitchen is, moms will love its storage spaces.
+As compact as the Espresso Bar Kids kitchen is, parents will love its storage spaces.

 In addition to the attached storage bins, accessories can be stored in the oven and the large refrigerator.

 The attached Espresso machine.
 Not many toy kitchens come with this.
-Your kid will like to emulate Dad by producing their own tasty coffee-based drinks.
+Your kids can emulate Dad by producing their own tasty coffee-based drinks.

 8. Step2 Heart Of The Home Kitchen Playset

-The Heart Of The Home Kitchen Playset is one children’s kitchen that will make your kid feel like a celebrity chef in the home.
+The Heart Of The Home Kitchen Playset is one of those children’s kitchens that will make your kid feel like a celebrity chef in the home.

-It has a real photo frame where your kid can put their preferred photos for inspiration, this playset.
+It has a real photo frame where your kid can put their preferred photos for inspiration.

 Its two column multi-storey design allows for more features to be included without taking too much floor space.
 On top of the refrigerator is the microwave, which houses the plate rack, cup space and a shelf.